Attingham Park: 20th century

+Transfer to the National Trust

-In 1937, negotiations started with the National Trust, and it was donated to them as a bequest in his will in 1947.
+In 1937, negotiations started with the National Trust, and it was donated to them in 1947 as a bequest in the will of the 8th Lord Berwick.
 His wishes stated that the house and estate should be curated as "a good example of Eighteenth Century Architecture with such contents in the principal rooms as a nobleman of that period would have had".

-National Trust
+Management under the National Trust

 Attingham Trust and country house studies

 Between 1948 and 1976, the Shropshire Adult Education College occupied the hall, run by Sir George Trevelyan.

 In 1952 the Attingham Trust was set up by George Trevelyan and Helen Lowenthal, the purpose of the Attingham Trust being to offer American curators the opportunity to learn about British country houses.
 A summer school has been run by the Attingham Trust every year since 1952 and now takes in a diverse array of country houses around the United Kingdom including some National Trust properties.
 The Attingham name has since been used worldwide with the American Friends of the Attingham Trust being founded in 1962 in New York City, and the Attingham Society being founded in 1985.
 The Attingham Society covers the whole world and alongside the American Friends its purpose is to keep its members in touch and the continued education and interest of British country houses.

 Restoration and conservation

 Until the 1990s, most of Attingham was closed to the public and visitors could only enter a small number of rooms.
 From 2000 to 2016, the National Trust ran a research and conservation programme entitled Attingham Re-discovered, where conservators worked in view of the public and rooms were re-displayed.
 Major projects as part of the restoration included replacement of the Picture Gallery's carpet, and the replacement of a secondary roof in 2012.
 In 2014 visitors were invited to participate in identifying outstanding conservation needs in the house.

 Attingham is a National Trust regional hub for Herefordshire, Shropshire and Staffordshire.

-Over 510,000 people visited in 2020/21, placing it as the most popular National Trust property.